Transportation

 Introduction

-Salt Lake City’s Westside neighborhoods are physically separated from eastern parts of the city, including downtown, by Interstate 15 and several major railroad tracks including the Union Pacific Railroad and FrontRunner commuter rail.
-These barriers present a daily challenge for people who need to cross to the east side.
-Westside residents are affected every day by parked trains, which cause delays, longer travel times, and safety concerns for all users.
-The interstate crossings that connect the city are limited to just a few major streets.
+Salt Lake City’s Westside neighborhoods are physically separated from eastern parts of the city, including downtown, by I-15 and major railroad tracks including the Union Pacific Railroad and FrontRunner commuter rail.

-West-East Connections Study
+About the West-East Connections Study (WE Connect)

 • Analyze transportation needs across all modes—driving, walking, biking, and transit.